Koh Chang – Beaches

 Koh Chang – Nearby

-Bang Bao is the pier at the southern end which offers boat trips to nearby islands.
+Bang Bao is the pier at the southern tip of Koh Chang end where most boats depart to other Islands.

 Ko Wai is beautiful and primitive, located about 6 km south of the lower tip of Ko Chang.
 White sandy beaches, few people and rich marine life makes the island a favorite hiding place for travelers on their Thailand trip who want to escape screaming motorcycles and loud nights on the larger islands nearby.

-There are only four bungalows for rent on the island – all on the north side of Ko Wai.
-From this coast are great views of the nearby islands.
+There are only a few bungalows for rent on the island – all on the north side of Ko Wai.
+From this coast there are great views of the nearby islands.

 If you can, try to decide where you want to stay before arriving at Koh Wai – so the captain can drop you off at the nearest pier.
 If you cannot decide, you do not excite you – Ko Wai is a small place and all the bungalows are within walking distance through a wide road running along the island’s north coast.
 Bungalows run on power generators, beating only the power of the huts between the hours of 18:00 to 23:00 each evening.
 Some of the bungalows have gas lamps to rent if you would like to stay up later.
 If you’re late, do not forget to take a flashlight with you because the paths between the bungalows are quite rocky.